mallzee/phonegap-localytics-plugin/README.md

 Localytics now supports profiles.
 You can start to tag attributes about your customers based on their customer id.
 See here for more information about profiles.
 [Localytics Profiles](http://support.localytics.com/IOS#Profile_Attributes)

     Localytics.setProfileValue(attribute, value);

+### Push Token

+Localytics requires the devices push token to enable the push marketing campaigns.
+With the default integration it forces the user to answer the question of if they want Push Notifications enabled for the app in question.
+Sometimes, this is not the correct place to ask.
+This allows you to set the push token on you're own schedule.
+A good time to ask is after an action that you could update the user on so they understand the value of the notifications from your app.

+    Localytics.setPushToken(token);